Actindo-AG/Documentation/DataHub/UserInterface/02g_Settings.md

 **BASIC DATA**

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Active*
-  Activate this toggle to set the dimension status to active.
-Deactivate the toggle to set the status to inactive.
-By default, this toggle is active.
-This field is read-only.
+  Enable this toggle to set the dimension status to active.
+Disable the toggle to set the status to inactive.
+By default, this toggle is enabled.
+This toggle is read-only.

   [comment]: <> (Ein toggle, der read-only ist, ist sinnfrei, oder?)